ShaneTownsend/prototype-microservices-config/README.md

 # prototype-microservices-config
-Microseconds configuration repository for a prototype project
+Microservice configuration repository for a prototype project